Kuadrant/kuadrant-operator/doc/auth.md

 * Custom response items (`spec.rules.response`)
 * Callbacks (`spec.rules.callbacks`)

-where each auth rule can declare specific `routeSelectors` and `when` conditions for the rule to apply.
+Each auth rule can declare specific `routeSelectors` and `when` conditions for the rule to apply.

 #### High-level example and field definition